reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-5.md

 ### VOX

 There are a number of ADPCM algorithms, and Audacity has the VOX format and something listed as NMS ADPCM.
-To avoid spending a while on something with a disappointing sound result, I tested importing raw data as audio using these two, and the VOX format was by far the most interesting.
+To avoid spending a while coding something with a disappointing sound result, I just used Audacity to import raw data as audio using these two, and the VOX format was by far the most interesting.
 You can hear the same data imported as 16-bit integer and VOX ADPCM in [this aside](/posts/2025/05/databending-part-4/#adpcm) from my previous post.
-I love the result, but unfortunately I wasn't able to find anything in Rust to handle this — the [symphonia crate](https://crates.io/crates/symphonia) that was recommended to me only has [Microsoft and IMA flavors](https://lib.rs/crates/symphonia-codec-adpcm#readme-support) of ADPCM.
+I love the result, but unfortunately I wasn't able to find anything pre-existing in Rust to handle this — the [symphonia crate](https://crates.io/crates/symphonia) that was recommended to me only has [Microsoft and IMA flavors](https://lib.rs/crates/symphonia-codec-adpcm#readme-support) of ADPCM.
+Looks like I need to code it myself!

 I did find [this](https://github.com/dreamflyforever/vox/) VOX implementation in C, but it doesn't have a license, and I find reading block diagrams to be easier than trying to convert from C to DSP concepts, so I will be referencing the original VOX ADPCM paper [^2] from Oki Electric.